 Mothers start to produce colostrum (early milk) while pregnant.
-Learning to express colostrum during pregnancy is a useful skill for all mothers.
-There are also benefits to saving expressed colostrum if your baby is likely to need special care after birth.
+Being able to express colostrum is a useful skill to have.
+Saving you expressed colostrum may also be beneficial if your baby is likely to need special care after birth.

-In the early days, it’s important that your baby receives only your milk.
+Breastmilk is a complete and perfect food for your baby.
 If the unexpected happens and you and your baby are separated, or if your baby has feeding difficulties or health problems, you will find it easier to express your milk for your baby if you have practised beforehand.

 Why express while pregnant?

 Other medical conditions